Assembly Configurations

 The active row is indicated by a blue bar to the left of the row.

-- Select the Mate, instance or pattern that contains the input (click it in the Assembly list) and select the input in the dialog that opens (shown below outlined in red).
-The input is then outlined with a broken yellow line and a new column is created for that input in the table (shown below, in the Configuration panel, to the left of the red arrow).
+- Select the mate, instance or pattern that contains the parameter (click it in the Assembly list) and select the parameter in the dialog that opens (shown below outlined in red).
+The parameter is then outlined with a broken yellow line and a new column is created for that input in the configuration (shown below, in the Configuration panel, to the left of the red arrow).

 The column name defaults to the name of the entity selected (as a top-level heading) plus the field name (as the subordinate-level heading), in this case Box <1> is the entity selected, and the field names have been changed to 2 x 2 and Long by the user.